Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 What falls under the Consumer Credit Act?

+Almost all personal loans issued in Switzerland fall under the Consumer Credit Act.
 The Consumer Credit Act only covers loans between CHF 500 and CHF 80,000.
 The reason for the lower limit is that CHF 500 does not represent a serious risk of indebtedness.
-The reason for the upper limit is that loans over CHF 80,000 involve more bureaucracy anyway and are regulated more precisely by contract.
-However, loans over CHF 80,000 are still subject to the Swiss Code of Obligations.
-Articles 305 to 318 of the Code of Obligations build the basis.
+The reason for the upper limit is that loans over CHF 80,000 involve more bureaucracy and are regulated more precisely by contract.

-What consumer protection measures are in the FLCC?
+What protection measures are in the FLCC?

-- 14-day right of withdrawal after signing the contract (Art.
+- 14-day right of withdrawal (Art.
 16)

 - Right to early repayment of the loan (Art.
 17)